Skip to main content

 Step 1: Create the Insurance Case

-1. Access the Patient Profile:
+1. Access the Patient Profile.

-Search for the patient
+Search for the patient using the search bar.

 OR click on their name on the calendar.

-2. Click on the Cases tab, and click Create New Case:
+2. Click on the Cases tab, and click Create New Case.

-3. Choose from the dropdown menu, Insurance Case Type:
+3. Choose from the dropdown menu, Insurance Case Type.

 • Select Bill Normally and leave other options at their defaults.